 Roots and River Productions grew from the small seed of an idea.
 Artistic Director

-The company’s primary programming consists of the Roots & River Emerging Artist Mentorship Program and a portable, sustainable model for creating new work, simply called the Voicebox Workshops.
-Roots and River Productions has a particular interest in supporting the work of emerging interdisciplinary, multidisciplinary, and performing artists.
+When the company was first founded in 2012, its primary programming consisted of the Roots & River Emerging Artist Mentorship Program and a portable, sustainable model for creating new work, simply called the Voicebox Workshops.
+After the first two cohorts of mentees graduated, the Emerging Artist Mentorship Program was retired.